Deerhunter: 2010–2012: Halcyon Digest

-In early January, it was revealed that the group would serve as openers on the upcoming Spoon tour to promote their album Transference.
-Along with the Spoon tour, the group also announced some shows of their own, including stops at the 2010 Coachella Valley Music and Arts Festival, and All Tomorrow's Parties (curated by Simpsons creator, Matt Groening.)
-During these shows, the band began to debut some new material, including the songs "Helicopter", "Primitive 3D", "Fountain Stairs" and "Revival", all of which would end up being recorded for their next studio session to follow.
+In early January 2010, it was revealed that the group would serve as openers on the upcoming Spoon tour to promote their album Transference.
+Along with the Spoon tour, the group also announced some shows of their own, including stops at the 2010 Coachella Valley Music and Arts Festival, and All Tomorrow's Parties (curated by Simpsons creator, Matt Groening).
+During these shows, the band began to debut some new material, including the songs "Revival", "Helicopter", "Primitive 3D", and "Fountain Stairs", all of which would end up being recorded for their next studio session to follow.

 In June, Deerhunter took a short break from touring to record Halcyon Digest.
-Initial news of the album became public when music industry firm, Milk Money, posted a message on their Twitter account that the band had been mixing the new record with Ben Allen (who also worked on Animal Collective's Merriweather Post Pavilion and Fall Be Kind EP.)
-A week later the band launched a new website, where they announced the title and release date of the LP, along with a guerilla style marketing campaign.
+Initial news of the album became public when music industry firm, Milk Money, posted a message on their Twitter account that the band had been mixing the new record with Ben Allen (who also worked on Animal Collective's Merriweather Post Pavilion and Fall Be Kind EP).
+A week later, the band launched a new website, where they announced the title and release date of the LP, along with a guerilla style marketing campaign.
 The first single, "Revival," was made available to fans who had assisted the band with promotion for the new album through a link via official email.
 In the same month, director John Albrecht posted a trailer for an upcoming live video on his Vimeo page set to be released later in the year.
 Halcyon Digest was released on September 28, 2010, to critical acclaim: it received a five-star review from AllMusic, and was ranked the third-best album of the year by Pitchfork.

 In 2012, it was announced that Deerhunter was to provide an original score to The Curve of Forgotten Things, a short film by the fashion line Rodarte starring Elle Fanning.
 That same year, bassist Josh Fauver left the band via email in 2012, just prior to the recording of Monomania.